 Future Choices

-A five-day week programme across the academic year which includes a combination of work experience, volunteering, skill building and health and wellbeing support.
+It is a five-day week programme across the academic year running around the school terms.
+It covers a combination of work experience, volunteering, skill building, wellbeing support and self-directed activities.
 The programme is to help people to move into Supported Internships or into work.

 This programme is designed to prepare you for adulthood and particularly to get you ready for work.
 It is a flexible programme for those who need a more supportive environment with a local employer.
 The programme is designed to help people on their career path at their own pace.